Why should you invest in Malaysia? For starters, you should know that the country is strategically located in Southeast Asia, with a

 The office will be financed from outside the country and its sphere of influence will be limited to the region it would function in.
 You are not permitted to set up a RE or RO without the consent of the Malaysian Government.

-In order to operate its business in Malaysia, a foreign company can establish a branch office in the country.
+In order to operate how to start a business in Malaysia, a foreign company can establish a branch office in the country.
 It is considered as an extension of the parent company and cannot exist as a separate business entity.

 Due to its nature, the branch office is deemed as a non-resident entity since it is controlled from abroad.
 The parent company will be responsible for the debts and liabilities of the branch office.